For content creators, a podcast is a fantastic method of connecting to an audience.

-There’s Audacity for PC and GarageBand for Mac.
+There’s Audacity for Windows and GarageBand for Mac.
 These tools are straightforward to use.
 The goal is to delete or minimize any ambient noise from the recording, as well as any mistakes you’ve made along the way.

 If you want a much simpler tool to edit and produce your podcast episode, Alitu might be a good fit for you.
 Alitu is an online podcast editing software that I found while researching for this post.
 It is not a free tool but it is a boon for beginner podcasters.

 Next, you would need to have a host for your podcast.
 Yes, you can upload your audio files directly to your website, but this might cause bandwidth and latency issues with your site.